codeaprendiz/docker-compose-kitchen/README.md

 Domain | Tasks |
 ---    | --- |
-Set Memory and CPU Limit by container | [task-015: To set the memory and cpu limit used by contianer](local-mac/task-015-mem-and-cpu-limit-nginx-container) |
+Set Memory and CPU Limit by container | [To set the memory and cpu limit used by contianer](local-mac/task-015-mem-and-cpu-limit-nginx-container) |
 ElasticSearch Backup And Restore Sample Data | [To implement elasticsearch backup & restore on local with sample data](local-mac/task-004-elastic-search-backup-restore-local-with-sample-data) |
 ElasticSearch Single Node and Kibana | [To implement elastic-search and kibana using single docker-compose](local-mac/task-005-elastic-search-kibana) |
 Logstash Example | [To implement logstash docker-compose example](local-mac/task-006-logstash) |